darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 A toggle is a button that has a persistent on/off state.
 It therefore has additional _effects_ to allow you to toggle it or explicitly set its state.
 As with a normal button, the default action is to activate the toggle as if clicked with the left mouse button (which toggles the button on/off).

-For example, the predefined shortcut `Shift + O` is associated to `views/darkroom/raw overexposed/toggle`, which toggles on/off the raw overexposure indicator in the darkroom.
+For example, the predefined shortcut `shift + O` is associated to `views/darkroom/raw overexposed/toggle`, which toggles on/off the raw overexposure indicator in the darkroom.

 ### dropdowns